Italian imperialism under fascism: The Dodecanese

-The Fourth Shore
+Libya

+Italy had occupied Tripolitania and Cyrenaica during the Italo-Turkish War of 1911-12, along with the Dodecanese.
+It had been a target of Italian expansionists since French occupation of Tunisia in 1881 caused indignant expostulating from Italians who considered Tunisia rightfully in Italy’s sphere of influence.
+Since then, the interior had never been under Italian rule, and the opposition of the Senussi and other Libyan tribes under Omar Mukhtar led to perpetual clashes, with four military leaders being cycled through in a decade, and any Italian rule being fiction outside of the littoral cities and non-existent in Kufra until 1931, when Mukhtar was captured and executed.

-Another fascist leader, Italo Balbo, promoted actively the development of Italian communities in coastal Libya, after the country was pacified from an Arab guerrilla war.
-Balbo called Tripolitania and Cyrenaica the Quarta Sponda (Fourth Shore) of Italy in reference to the other three shores (the western, the Adriatic and the southern) of the Italian peninsula.
+Another fascist leader, aviator Italo Balbo, promoted actively the development of Italian communities in coastal Libya, after the country was pacified.
+Balbo called Tripolitania and Cyrenaica, joined in 1934 as a single colony renamed “Libya” in reference to antiquity, the Quarta Sponda (Fourth Shore) of Italy in reference to the other three shores (the western, the Adriatic and the Balkan) of the Italian peninsula.

 One of the initial Italian objectives in Libya, indeed, had been the relief of overpopulation and unemployment in Italy through emigration to the undeveloped colony.
 With security established, systematic "demographic colonization" was encouraged by King Victor Emmanuel III's government.
 A project initiated by Libya's governor, Italo Balbo, brought the first 20,000 settlers — the "Ventimila" - to Libya in a single convoy in October 1938.
 More settlers followed in 1939, and by 1940 there were approximately 110,000 Italians in Libya, constituting about 12 percent of the total population.

 Plans envisioned an Italian colony of 500,000 settlers by the 1960s: so, the Italians would be 2/3 of the population in coastal Libya by then.
 Libya's best land was allocated to the settlers to be brought under productive cultivation, primarily in olive groves.
 Settlement was directed by a state corporation, the "Libyan Colonization Society", which undertook land reclamation and the building of model villages and offered a grubstake and credit facilities to the settlers it had sponsored.

-In November 1942, Tunisia was also included in the "Quarta Sponda" (with nearly 100,000 Tunisian Italians), but a few months later it was occupied by the Allies.
+In November 1942, Tunisia was also included as the "Quarta Sponda" (with nearly 100,000 Tunisian Italians) in plans for Greater Italy, but a few months later following the Axis defeat at El Alamein and Rommel’s Afrika Korps’ retreat to Tunisia it was occupied by the Allies.
+Fezzan was occupied by the Free French, and Cyrenaica and Tripolitania by the British until Libya’s independence as a Kingdom under Idris I, a descendant of the Grand Senussi in 1951.